KAZABUILD/KAZABUILD/backend/README.md

    - `DatabaseEntryAt` -> date object storing when the entry was created in the database
    - `LastEditedAt` -> date object storing when the entry was last edited
    - `Note` -> nullable string storing any staff-only information

+ - UserActivity (log of an activity user performed on the website)
+   - `Id` -> automatically assigned GUID
+   - `UserId` -> GUID storing the user's id that performed the activity
+   - `ActivityType` -> string storing the type of activity the user performed
+   - `TargettId` -> nullable GUID storing the Id of the object the user performed the activity for
+   - `Timestamp` -> date object storing when the user performed the activity
+   - `DatabaseEntryAt` -> date object storing when the entry was created in the database
+   - `LastEditedAt` -> date object storing when the entry was last edited
+   - `Note` -> nullable string storing any staff-only information

 ### Component Domain